tormach/hal_ros_control/README.md

 ### `hal_mgr` configuration

-The `hal_mgr.py` python script is launched as a ROS node, and performs simple management of the HAL life cycle:
+The `hal_mgr` python script is launched as a ROS node, and performs simple management of the HAL life cycle:

 - At startup,